Crime reduction

 • more police powers to detect knife crime.

 The remaining changes to bail reform (Declan’s Law) will commence by January 2025.
-This allows adequate time for the necessary operational changes in the justice system and corrections.

 Declan’s Law is named after Declan Laverty, who was killed on 19 March 2023, after being attacked while at work.